ehongkuo/my_website/README.md

 ### Hover Animations

 An ongoing design choice I made was to have a consistent hover animation throughout the page.
 This was achieved with the CSS rule: ::hover.
+As seen with the demo below, components are scaled up in size and the arrows horizontally.

+![Hover Demo]](src/images/hover.gif)